appforeach/framework-dotnet/readme.md

 }
 ```

-In both cases framework executes a set of pipelined middlewares between endpoint definition and actual business component activation.
-This enriches resulting software with needed non-functional features like logging, audit, authorization and unit of work management.
+In both cases framework executes a set of pipelined middlewares between endpoint definition and actual business component.
+This enriches resulting software with needed non-functional features like logging, audit, authorization and unit of work management while keeping domain code clean.

 ## Documentation

-Several [documents](docs/readme.md) describe main features of the framework.
+Several [documents](docs/readme.md) describe architecture and main features of the framework.